aconchillo/guile-json/README.md

   - *null* : value for JSON's null, it defaults to the 'null symbol.

-- (**scm->json** native #:optional port #:key escape unicode pretty validate null) : Creates a JSON document from the given native Guile value.
+- (**scm->json** native #:optional port #:key solidus unicode null validate pretty) : Creates a JSON document from the given native Guile value.
 The JSON document is written into the given port, or to the current output port if non is given.

   Optional arguments: